 - Tetracycline in the water of non-pregnant adults has been tried, but monitoring is necessary as resistance is quickly seen.
 Never use tetracycline in neonates or pregnant moms as it will stain the non-erupted teeth brown.

-Preventing Campylobacter in Dogs
+Preventing Campylobacter in Dogs and Cats

 Prevention includes not feeding animals raw or undercooked meat.
 You should isolate any animal that shows signs of the disease, and always keep food and water bowls clean.
 We don’t want the food and water to become contaminated or the disease will spread.